pimvanhespen/aoc2022/README.md

-# Solutions to Advent of Code 2022
+# Advent of Code 2022 Solutions

 This repository contains my solutions to the [Advent of Code 2022](https://adventofcode.com/2022) challenges.

-> Please **do not submit these as your own** solutions to the challenges, or share them with others.
+All solutions are written in Go 1.19 using only the standard library.

 ## Packages